 The Bank has deferred payments for customers in line with the economic relief programmes announced in the countries, where the Bank operates.
-Due to the payment deferrals, the contractual cashflows from these credit exposures (gross carrying amount of AED 1.2 billion) have been modified and in accordance with IFRS 9 requirements the Group has recognized a modification loss of AED 16 million, which is included as part of the ECL disclosed in note 4.1.
+Due to the payment deferrals, the contractual cashflows from these credit exposures (totaling to AED 2 billion) have been modified and in accordance with IFRS 9 requirements the Group has recognized a modification loss of AED 34 million, which is included as part of the ECL disclosed in note 4.1.